rushabhk04/Celebritty-Influence--Todays-Youth/README.md

  {Also, a process is already running such that API fetch request will fetch every 1 hour and get the result in the Reddit and YouTube collections as discussed above.)

-To view the information of this process:- Go to VM and log in such that you are in user@CS515-25:- (user will be your username)
+To view the information of this process:- Go to VM and login such that you are in user@CS515-25:- (user will be your username)
 Run command: -  ps -ef | grep python3.

 You will be able to see more details in the MongoDB collections which display individual posts and comments.